bigwiv/Biopython-cn/chr2.rst

 regularly, and that formats may contain small subtleties which can break even the most well designed parsers.

-We are now going to briefly introduce the ``Bio.SeqIO`` module ®C you can find out more in Chapter?\ `5 <#chapter:Bio.SeqIO>`__.
-We°Øll start with an online search for our friends, the lady slipper orchids.
-To keep this introduction simple, we°Øre just using the NCBI website by hand.
-Let°Øs just take a look through the nucleotide databases at NCBI, using an Entrez online search (```http://www.ncbi.nlm.nih.gov:80/entrez/query.fcgi?db=Nucleotide`` <http://www.ncbi.nlm.nih.gov:80/entrez/query.fcgi?db=Nucleotide>`__)
+We are now going to briefly introduce the ``Bio.SeqIO`` module ‚Äì you can find out more in Chapter \ `5 <#chapter:Bio.SeqIO>`__.
+We‚Äôll start with an online search for our friends, the lady slipper orchids.
+To keep this introduction simple, we‚Äôre just using the NCBI website by hand.
+Let‚Äôs just take a look through the nucleotide databases at NCBI, using an Entrez online search (```http://www.ncbi.nlm.nih.gov:80/entrez/query.fcgi?db=Nucleotide`` <http://www.ncbi.nlm.nih.gov:80/entrez/query.fcgi?db=Nucleotide>`__)